-To be mentally healthy means being capable of self-realisation, being at ease when forming relationships with others, to contribute to community life and being productive at work.
+Being mentally healthy means being capable of self-realisation, being at ease when forming relationships with others, contributing to community life and being productive at work.
 The impact of poor mental health can affect people throughout their life course.

 Healthier Together Initiative